Index ¦ Archives ¦ Atom ¦ RSS

 nmcli device wifi connect RED_WIFI_1 password "1234567890"

-connect is the task we want to accomplish.
+• connect specifies the task to perform.

 Networks